AriFordsham/GHCWiki/type-functions-status.md

     test :: ([F a] ~ a) => a -> Bool
     test x = t x (f x)
     ```

-  It is reject if the signature for `test` is present, but accepted if the signature is omitted (and inferred).
 1. Replacing GADT refinements by explicit equality constraints:

   - Regressions that remain to be fixed: